NLnetLabs/routinator/README.md

 (TAL) as defined in RFC 7730.

 The source repository contains an example of such an `rpki-cache` with the current TALs of the five RIRs present.
+If you want to add additional trust anchors, just drop their associated TAL files into that location.